irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information/Advanced_Organizer-Counter_Malign_Information.md

 An instructor must attend the following training:

-1. TRADOC certified instructor course.
+1. Unit level Trechnical Exchange Training or TRADOC certified instructor course.
-2. Course on AI and synthetic media.
+2. Previous Lesson on Identifying Malign Information.

 An instructor should: